ken-okabe/devto-article-cli-private/articles/2025-05-08-12-54-13-devto-article-cli-introduction.md

 ---
 title: All-in-One GitHub Repository-Driven Dev.to Article Management System
-published: false
+published: true
-tags:
+tags: ["devto", "cli", "nodejs", "markdown"]
-  - devto
-  - cli
-  - nodejs
-  - markdown
-description: >-
-  A comprehensive tool for managing Dev.to articles using GitHub repository as a central hub.
-Write in Markdown, version with Git, and publish with simple commands.
+description: "A comprehensive tool for managing Dev.to articles using GitHub repository as a central hub.
+Write in Markdown, version with Git, and publish with simple commands."
+slug: "devto-article-cli-introduction"
 dev_to_article_id: 2467633
 ---